Recall

 What:

-Recall is a command or signal you can give your dog to make it come to you.
+Recall is a signal you can give your dog to make it come to you.
 It is an essential skill for every dog.
-Even if you feel like you are never going to let your dog off leash, there could be a time when the leash, harness, or collar fails, or the dog gets out of the house or car without you knowing.
-Recall is an essential skill to teach any dog.
+Even if you feel like you will never let your dog off-leash, there could be a time when the leash, harness, or collar fail, or the dog gets out of the house or car without you knowing.
+Recall is an essential skill for all dogs to learn.

 Benefits of a well-conditioned recall: